 Lawyers in this practice area include former federal prosecutors; experienced securities lawyers, including the former Missouri Commissioner of Securities; and compliance professionals, including Certified Information Privacy Professionals (CIPP/U.S. and EU) and a Certified Ethical Hacker.
 Their varied backgrounds and knowledge of relevant regulations help clients break down silos and look at compliance more holistically to drive value and efficiency.

 Our lawyers work with clients, including boards of directors and board committees, to support their efforts in adopting the right corporate governance structure to comply with the Sarbanes-Oxley Act of 2002, SEC, NASDAQ and NYSE requirements.
+In the U.K., our lawyers ensure compliance with applicable corporate governance codes, the AIM Rules and the Listing Rules of the London Stock Exchange (LSE).
 The United States Sentencing Commission has also revised the Federal Sentencing Guidelines to require higher standards.
-These bodies of laws, regulations and other standards are incredibly complex and require a significant investment of time.
+Both the U.S. and U.K. bodies of law, regulations and other standards are incredibly complex and require a significant investment of time.

 Our Governance and Compliance lawyers take a multifaceted approach and provide comprehensive solutions to public, private and not-for-profit companies in the following areas.